hrani/HillTau/README.md

 Examples/HT_MODELS: Examples of HillTau models

-Examples/KKIT_MODELS: Examples of KKIT models which map to the HillTau ones.o		KKIT models are an old ODE biochemical model format compatible with
+Examples/KKIT_MODELS: Examples of KKIT models which map to the HillTau ones.
-	GENESIS and MOOSE.
+	KKIT models are an old ODE biochemical model format compatible with GENESIS and MOOSE.

+Examples/SBML_MODELS: Examples of SBML models which map to the HillTau ones.
+	SBML is the Systems Biology Markup Language and is a standard for defining many kinds of systems biology models, including the current mass-action ones.

 Examples/PaperFigures: Using the HillTau form to generate the figures for the
 	reference paper for HillTau.
 Most of these require MOOSE to be